anneliesesytsma/ArcHillslope/README.md

 ## Citations

-Lapides, D. A., Sytsma, A., Djokic, D., & Thompson, S. "Critical duration ArcHydro toolbox: development and application of a geospatial tool to predict timescales and peak flows for hillslopes with complex curvature ".
-In Prep.
+Lapides, D. A., Sytsma, A., Djokic, D., & Thompson, S. "Arc-Rational: an ArcHydro tool for predicting hillslope critical duration and peak flow"